Distribution of Chores with Information Asymmetry: Fairness with Dubious Chores

-In the next theorem, we demonstrate stronger results for allocations produced by \texttt{RoundRobin}, which require only $n-1$ dubious chores to become envy-free.
-The improvement results from each agent choosing the best of the remaining chores for each round, so they envy all other agents who have as many chores as they do.
-Then there is a single ``worst'' chore, the latest chore allocated, that can eliminate all envy-relations when it is dubiously allocated.
-This is similar to \emph{strong} envy-freeness up to one good (\sEF{1}) \citep{conitzer2019group,Hosseini2020:Fair}, a fairness notion for goods instances in which all envy to each agent $i$ can be eliminated by removing at most a single good in $i$'s bundle $A_i$. \citet{Hosseini2020:Fair} note that hiding certain $n-1$ of these goods in \sEF{1} goods allocations can make allocations envy-free and that this is bound is tight for the existence of any hidden envy-free allocation. \citet{conitzer2019group} discuss that both \texttt{RoundRobin} and \texttt{EnvyGraph} yield \sEF{1} allocations for goods instances; however, only \texttt{RoundRobin} of these yields \DEF{(n-1)} for chores instances.
+We next demonstrate stronger results for allocations produced by \texttt{Round Robin}, which require at most $n-1$ dubious chores to become envy-free.
+The improvement arises since each agent chooses the best of the remaining chores for each round.
+Hence, in each round, there is a single agreed-upon ``worst'' chore, the latest chore allocated, that can eliminate all envy-relations when dubiously allocated to all envious agents.